mitre/saf/README.md

   - References                # and record each address as a ref attribute
 ```

-where the keys (`title`) are InSpec control attributess and the values (`- Title`) are the column headers in the input spreadsheet that correspond to that attribute.
+Where the keys (`title`) are InSpec control attributess and the values (`- Title`) are the column headers in the input spreadsheet that correspond to that attribute.

 ---